nic11/antigo/README.md

 # Antigo

 Welcome to Antigo!
 This is a simple and user-friendly C++ library for debugging, inspired by the context paradigm from Go.
-The idea behind Antigo is to combine strenghs of stacktraces and core dumps.
+The idea behind Antigo is to combine strengths of stacktraces and core dumps.

 🚧 **Heads up:** Antigo is still in development, so the exact API is not set in stone just yet.
 Feel free to suggest new ideas and follow the updates.